 Through a partnership with the Student Association, UB offers Blue Table, a virtual food pantry service for UB students who do not have access to food.
-Students may select up to one week’s worth of groceries from a variety of food options.
 There are two easy steps:

 Any enrolled student is welcome to utilize the service and all that is needed is a valid UB student ID!
 Blue Table is available to off-set unanticipated hardship and is not meant to replace a meal plan.

-Students interested in Blue Table should complete an online order form that includes a list of diverse and healthy food options that are available each week.
-Once the order is received, the groceries will be bagged and you will be notified within 2-3 business days when they are ready to be picked up.
+Students interested in Blue Table should complete an online order form that includes a list of diverse and healthy food options.
+Once the order is received, the groceries will be bagged and available for pick-up on designated days.